Healthy Homes Assessment Harbour View

 What We Do

-As building inspectors, we deal with all the issues of professional home examinations.
-We are there to ensure that you make the best choice when it comes to purchasing your next property.
+As building inspectors we deal with all the components involved in professional home Inspections.
+We’re there to make sure that you make the correct decision when buying your next home.

-We consider your investment to be a serious one, and undertake comprehensive examinations to make sure you don’t receive any expensive or unwelcome surprises meaning you can relax and focus on the exciting aspects of purchasing or owning a house.
+We consider your investment to be a serious one, and undertake detailed inspections so you won’t encounter any unpleasant or costly expenses, which means you can relax and focus on the fun parts of purchasing or owning your own house.

-We offer a wide range of services to make sure you are fully updated on the condition of any property you could be looking to purchase or sell in addition to other services.
+We specialise in a range of services to ensure you are fully informed about the condition of any property you could be looking to purchase or sell and also other services.

-With our systemised approach to your property inspection and the most up-to-date software technology including digital photos imbedded into your document, you can actually see any problems that might be identified.
-Thanks to our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and acquaintances.
+With our systemised approach to your inspection of your home and the latest software technology which includes digital photos in your Report, you are able to actually see any issues discovered.
+Because of our comprehensive report, it’s no wonder that we receive so many referrals from clients our service to family and acquaintances.

 Get Peace of Mind - Get in Touch